DPDK/dpdk/doc/guides/nics/mlx5.rst

 - ``mprq_log_stride_num`` parameter [int]

   Log 2 of the number of strides for Multi-Packet Rx queue.
-Configuring more strides can reduce PCIe tarffic further.
+Configuring more strides can reduce PCIe traffic further.
 If configured value is not in the range of device capability, the default value will be set with a warning message.
 The default value is 4 which is 16 strides per a buffer, valid only if ``mprq_en`` is set.